Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 What exists

 - Indiana DOC + county corrections.
-Substance-use treatment and life-skills programming in prison, plus some work-release-style opportunities pre-release.
+Substance-use treatment and life-skills programming in prison, plus some work-release options before release.

-- IRACS — Integrated Reentry and Correctional Support pilot projects in counties like Scott and Dearborn connect inmates with mental-health and substance-use treatment in community settings before release.
+- IRACS — Integrated Reentry and Correctional Support pilot projects in counties like Scott and Dearborn that connect inmates with mental-health and substance-use treatment in community settings before they walk out.

 - Rural Works (River Valley Resources).
-Targets rural reentry workforce reintegration: mentoring, job-placement support, stabilization help.
+Targets rural reentry workforce reintegration — mentoring, job placement, stabilization help.

-- Faith-based sober-living houses tied to local churches and 12-step networks — smaller, often unadvertised, but real.
+- Faith-based sober-living houses tied to local churches and 12-step groups.
+Smaller, often unadvertised, but real.

-- One-strike-and-you’re-out economy.
-In Crothersville or Austin, everyone knows everybody, and a prior record makes you “that guy from last time” instead of “someone trying.”
-Unemployment is high, but ex-offenders get pushed to the back of the line for scarce jobs.
+- One-strike economy.
+In Crothersville or Austin, everybody knows everybody, and a prior record makes you “that guy from last time” instead of “someone trying.”
+Unemployment is high, and ex-offenders get pushed to the back of the line for what jobs there are.

 - Same friends, same neighborhoods, same parties.
-Returning to identical social networks puts you back into the high-risk environments prison programs warned you about.
-Rural opioid and meth patterns make “stay clean” an uphill battle when sober options feel like going-to-church or staying-home, both socially awkward at first.
+Coming back to the same social network drops you straight into the high-risk environments your prison programs warned you about.
+Rural opioid and meth patterns make “stay clean” an uphill fight when the sober options feel like church or sitting at home alone — both awkward at first.

-- “Help exists… elsewhere.”
-Many reentry-style programs are pilot-only, county-specific, or located in bigger cities (South Bend, Indianapolis, Fort Wayne) — not Seymour, not Salem.
+- “Help exists, just not here.”
+A lot of reentry programs are pilots, county-specific, or located in bigger cities (South Bend, Indianapolis, Fort Wayne).
+Not Seymour.
+Not Salem.

 System-level problem

-IRACS and Rural Works show promise but don’t blanket the Seymour-to-Salem geography.
-Someone exiting in Austin may only get a thin sheet of phone numbers, not a real plan.
+IRACS and Rural Works show promise but don’t cover the Seymour-to-Salem geography.
+Someone exiting in Austin might walk out with a thin sheet of phone numbers and call it a plan.

 3. Madison, Salem, and slightly-larger river-towns — a little more, but still not enough